Rough Sleepers Initiative Team

 Who we work with

-We work with anyone accessing the Rough Sleeping Team who is struggling with their:
+We work with anyone accessing the Rough Sleeping Team who is experiencing drug and/or alcohol issues alongside a number of co-occurring needs such as:

 What we offer